PiaDiepman/SnakeGame/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+## Overview
+This project builds the classic game - Snake.
+The player moves the snake around the screen with the aim of collecting as much food as possible without the snake colliding into itself.
+With every piece of food consumed, the snake grows in size and increases speed - making the game more challenging.
+The player controls the snakes movement with the arrow keys on the keyboard.
+The player's score is recorded after each game and the players has the option to view the Top Ten Scores via the game menu.

+## Capstone Project Ruberic Criteria
+Loops, Functions and I/O
+  - The project is clearly organised into functions and a variety of control structures are used.
+  - Through the game menu, the project interacts with the gamer by reading/writing scores from/to an external text file on request.

+Object Orientated Protocol
+  - The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+  - All class data members are explicitly specified as public, protected, or private.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)